Shelim/simulations/README.md

 # simulations (MiS)

-Application written at University for some simulation-related calculations:
+Application done as homework at University for some simulation-related calculations:
- - drawing histograms from various random functions
+ - Drawing histograms from various random functions
-  - calculating PI with MonteCarlo and as bonus,
+ - Calculating PI with MonteCarlo
-  - Game of Life
+ - And, as bonus, Game of Life

 The strict requirenment was to use Dev-cpp 4.9.9.2...